I got this nice/great letter and pushback:

 So, I think the example is not close enough to reality to demonstrate 'more complexity from less'--in fact, it would certainly look like the opposite.

 [This, by the way, would likely lead us to abandon looking at ANY human creation as an example of this, since all of these will presuppose HUGE AMOUNTS of 'antecedent' complexity, and a HUGE NUMBER of antecedent intelligent agents, due to the nature of scientific and technological discovery...I am reminded of all the fanfare that accompanied Stanley Miller's creation of the basic building blocks of protein many decades ago.
 Some hailed it as 'proof' that the complex could emerge from the simple, but the context of Miller's intellect, learning, design, plus all the antecedent requirements necessary to carefully reproduce what they considered the 'primeval conditions' led others to realize the 'complexity factor' was very much necessary to the production of the 'complex from the simple.'
 This charge could likely be lodged against ANY human creation/artifact, so I suspect you would need to look outside human endeavors to locate something WITHOUT the backdrop of human scientific achievement.
 Thus, human artifacts would be subject to what we might call the 'artifactual problem'.
 In other words, there were VASTLY MORE agents involved that just you.]
+2) this is not an example of 'more complexity' at all.

 Even if we unfairly restrict the comparison to be between your chess-playing ability (leaving out your programming ability, and all the human knowledge background required to make the computer to begin with) and the computer's derivative chess-playing ability, I still don't think there is an increase in complexity at all.